cft-nisq/qrem/README.md

 * mitigation based on noise model provided by user ( currently available is CN, CTMP is under development)

-**Jupyter notebooks with example usage will be available after 7.04.2023 together with source code via package git repository on github**

 ## Installation